PCH-Engineering/pch-cloud/download_recordings/readme.md

     ```
     * "host" sets the server connections from the list of known hosts in the **hosts.json* file
     * "username" and "password" is the account login.
 If connecting to local the default username is 'local' and the password is 'pass'
-    * "delete_on_server", if true SPECTRA AND the TIME RECORDINGS WILL BE DELETED on the server
+    * "delete_on_server", if true, both the SPECTRA AND the corresponding TIME RECORDINGS will be DELETED on the server
     * "query_passed_days", query time range number of days back from current time
     * "query_passed_days", query time range number of days back from current time
     * "download_path", local download path, currently used by the download_spectra.py